Geometry of ecological coexistence and niche differentiation: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Zhijie (Sarah) Feng and Jason Rocks for useful discussions.
-We would also like to thank Zhijie Feng, Emily Hager, and Maria Yampolskya for comments on the manuscript.
-This work was funded by NIH NIGMS R35GM119461 to PM and the Boston University Undergraduate Research Opportunities Program to EB.
+We thank Zhijie (Sarah) Feng and Jason Rocks for useful discussions.
+We also thank Emily Hager and Maria Yampolskya for comments on the manuscript.
+This work was funded by NIH NIGMS Grant No. R35GM119461 to P.M. and the Boston University Undergraduate Research Opportunities Program to E.B.